-The Land Restoration Fund supports projects that deliver greater benefits and may create increased incentives for land managers to be involved.
-The LRF supports land owners and land managers, farmers, and First Nations peoples to generate new, regular income streams through carbon farming projects whilst providing valuable co-benefits such as healthier waterways, increased habitat for threatened species, and more resilient landscapes.
-The Fund intends to enter into long-term (usually 5-15 year) contracts to purchase ACCUs from successful Respondents, at a price that puts a premium on the delivery of the targeted co-benefits, in addition to the carbon abatement outcomes.
+The Land Restoration Fund supports landowners and land managers, farmers, and First Nations peoples to generate new, regular income streams through carbon farming.
+The Fund enters into long-term (usually 5-15 year) contracts to purchase ACCUs from land managers, at a price that puts a premium on the delivery of the targeted co-benefits, in addition to the carbon abatement outcomes.

-Co-benefit priorities:
+Co-benefits: